Native Americans in German popular culture: Literature and art

 The specific image of Indians originated earlier than May's writings.
 Already in the 18th century a specific German view on the fate of Native Americans can be found in various travel reports and scientific excursions.

 Philipp Georg Friedrich von Reck (1710-1798) traveled to Massachusetts and Georgia in 1733/34 and saw the Muskogee nation.
 James Fenimore Cooper's Leatherstocking Tales were admired by Johann Wolfgang von Goethe and still are among the German youth literature classics.
 In 1815–18, the poet Adelbert von Chamisso took part in a tour around the world led by Otto von Kotzebue and met native people in Latin and Northern America.

 Christian Gottlieb Prieber, a lawyer and political utopian from Zittau, emigrated to North America in 1735 and lived with the Cherokee in Tennessee.
 He tried to build a society based on his ideals but was imprisoned in 1743 and died in prison in 1745.

 Maximilian zu Wied-Neuwied, a nobleman and scientist, traveled from 1815 to 1817 to Brazil and from 1832 to 1834 to North America, accompanied by the Swiss painter Karl Bodmer.
-Bodmer's portraits of North Dakota, Ohio River and Missouri River Indians includes among others Blackfoot, Choctaw, Cherokee, and Chickasaw.
-Karl Postl (1793–1864) wrote various novels about his experiences in the US between 1823 and 1831, using the pseudonym Charles Sealsfield.
+Bodmer's portraits of North Dakota, Ohio River and Missouri River Indians includes, among others: Blackfoot, Choctaw, Cherokee and Chickasaw.

+Karl Postl (1793–1864) wrote novels about his experiences in the US between 1823 and 1831, using the pseudonym Charles Sealsfield.
 Similarly to Friedrich Gerstäcker, he wrote about Tecumseh and provided a more realistic picture than previous authors.

 Fritz Steuben's Tecumseh novels were bestsellers in the 1930s.
 After some Nazi allegations had been erased, the novels were reprinted - and sold well again - in the 1950s.